SCHEFR/FORMENU/README.md

 ```

 ### Creating button shortcuts
-You can create links to buttons (creating a pointer, copying a button) using the `link` parameter.
+You can create links to buttons (creating a pointer, copying a button) using the `link` \[number or table] parameter.
 This is usually useful for creating shortcuts for inner functions.
 ```LUA
 -- Example of creating a shortcut to a button with the `link` parameter frm:dialog{